projectceladon/celadon-documentation/source/getting_started/on-vm.rst

         Bus 002 Device 002: ID 0781:5591 SanDisk Corp.
         ...

-    In the previous example, **0781** and **5591** are the vendor ID and product ID of the target USB flash drive respectively.
+    In the previous example, **0781** and **5591** are the vendor ID and product ID of the target USB flash drive, respectively.

 #.
-Identify the directory the USB flash drive is mounted, or mount the USB flash drive to a temporary directory if it's not mounted.
+6.Identify the directory you mounted the USB flash drive on or if not mounted, mount the USB flash drive to a temporary directory.
 Unzip the content of the CaaS *flashfile* package to the flash drive, and unmount the USB flash drive after finish:

     .. code-block:: bash